 At times it is necessary for a class or for certain individuals to complete some of the day's work at home.
+If homework does not come back completed the next school day, the teacher may ask the student to stay after in the homework room to complete the assignment.
 In addition to such requirements by the teacher, voluntary projects or activities, which reinforce or extend the classroom learning are recommended.